spree/spree/guides/content/user/products/creating-products.md

 ![New Option Value](/images/user/new_option_value.jpg)

-Since we know we're going to need two Option Values (Large and Small) for the Size Option Value, go ahead and click the Add Option Value button.
+Since we know we're going to need two Option Values (Large and Small) for the Size Option Value, go ahead and click the **Add Option Value** button.
 This gives you two blank rows to work with.

 **Name** is easy - "Large" for the first, and "Small" for the second.
 Let's input "24-ounce cup" in the **Display** field for the Large Option Value and "16-ounce cup" for the Small Option Value.

 ![Completed Option Values](/images/user/large_small_option_values.jpg)

-When you click Update, Spree saves the two new Option Values, associates them with the Size Option Type, and takes you to the list of all Option Types.
+When you click **Update**, Spree saves the two new Option Values, associates them with the Size Option Type, and takes you to the list of all Option Types.

 Click the New Option Type button and similarly input the other two Option Types (along with their Option Values) we need for our tumblers.